 - Kosher Salt and Fresh Ground Pepper - to taste

 - Optional Garnishes: Lemon Slices, Crushed Red Pepper Flakes

-- Melt the butter in a Dutch oven, or large straight sided skillet, over medium high heat.
+- Cook Chicken: Melt 1 tablespoon butter in a Dutch oven, or large straight sided skillet, over medium high heat.
 Add the chicken and season generously with salt and pepper.
-Cook until golden brown on all sides, but not cooked through, about 4 minutes total.
+Cook until golden brown on all sides, but not cooked through, about 4-6 minutes total.
 Remove chicken to a plate.

 - Add in the peas, lemon juice and zest.
 Cook for an additional minute.
 Stir in the parmesan and chopped basil.
 Taste and adjust for seasoning with salt and pepper.

-- Garnish with crushed red pepper flakes, more parmesan cheese, and slices of lemon if using.
+- Garnish & Serve: Garnish with crushed red pepper flakes, more parmesan cheese, and slices of lemon if using.
 Serve immediately and enjoy!

-5. I strongly recommend you continue to season this dish with salt and pepper as you go. (i.e. season the chicken, then season the shallot, the half-and-half mixture, etc.) Pasta with creamy based sauces require a good amount of salt to really make all the flavors sing.
+- Seasoning: I strongly recommend you continue to lightly season this dish with salt and pepper as you go. (i.e. season the chicken, then season the shallot, the half-and-half mixture, etc.) Pasta with creamy based sauces require a good amount of salt to really make all the flavors sing.